zeenath-unnisa/ai-evaluation-portfolio/customer-support-specialist-ai-focus/cases/005_access_permission_error.md

 ## Initial Assessment
 - Role-based permission or workspace configuration issue.
 - Core functionality blocked for some users.
+- Initial assessment based on access symptoms; requires validation of role assignments and feature flags.

 ## Clarifying Questions
 - What roles are assigned to the affected users?